Huron, Ohio: ConAgra site renewal

 On July 18, 2006, the Ohio Department of Natural Resources (ODNR) announced the purchase of the ConAgra Foods facility in Huron.
 Concurrently, ConAgra Foods announced the closure of the grain elevator.
 The 19.8-acre (80,000 m2) parcel is a key piece of Huron's waterfront.
 The Ohio Department of Natural Resources (ODNR), Division of Watercraft has completed a public boating and fishing access site with launch ramps, docks and parking facilities.
 The City of Huron assumed title to the former grain silos and flour mill and received a grant to demolish the building, which was completed in August 2012.
 It envisions a future riverfront development to include restaurants, retail stores, condominiums and greenspace.

 On January 8, 2012, much of the former Con-Agra mill structure was demolished by implosion in a public event attracting media attention and a large crowd.
 The former grain silos were removed by manual demolition.

 Education

 Primary and secondary

-The Huron City School District has four schools for each level of public education:
+The Huron City School District has three schools for each level of public education: